Kapha Season: How to feel light and bright this spring

 3. Spend plenty of time with loved ones and friends.

 Loneliness and depression are common symptoms of an imbalance of Kapha.
 Make plans with friends, reach out to your relatives, talk to a neighbour - feel connected to the people in your life.
-Surround yourself with upbeat music, invigorating smells and lively company.
+Surround yourself with upbeat music, invigorating smells, and lively company.
+In times of social distancing, it's still so easy to call or FaceTime and connect virtually.

 4. Embrace oil